public-key-cryptography/public-key-editor/README.md

 	** Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software if the maximum number of ciphers is used because a private key was modified in one of the public key ciphers but messages saved on users' computers will still be decryptable because file encryption uses private key cryptography.
-Also an error was corrected in the passphrase dialog that caused problems on some versions of Linux.
+Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux, and an error in the Save As encryption method was cor- rected.